-The Center for Disability Services provides persons with disabilities equal access to LVC programs, services, and activities.
-It offers a welcoming environment that supports the understanding and acceptance of persons with disabilities throughout the College community, and provides reasonable and appropriate accommodations.
-The center affirms the right of persons with disabilities to obtain access in a manner promoting dignity and independence.
+The Center for Disability Resources provides persons with disabilities equal access to LVC programs, services, and activities.
+It offers a welcoming environment that supports the understanding and acceptance of persons with disabilities throughout the College community, and works to provide reasonable and appropriate accommodations.
+The center affirms the right of persons with disabilities to obtain access in a manner that promotes dignity and independence.

 Center for Career Development

-LVC’s Center for Career Development engages students to become active participants in developing and implementing their career plans and graduate/professional school pursuits.
-The center plays a unique and complementary role in the overall educational experience of students by helping them acquire knowledge and skills for effective performances to the world of work.
+LVC’s Center for Career Development engages students to become active participants in the development and implementation of their career plans and graduate/professional school pursuits.
+The center plays a unique and complementary role in the overall educational experience of students by helping them acquire knowledge and skills to perform effectively in the world of work.